 As a founder of Ubuntu London, Dennis helps individuals and organisations across a range of sectors identify and define their mission and best possible strategy for the future.
 He approaches this from the perspective of storytelling, because stories that are compelling and resonate with their audience make for effective strategies.
 As Samuel Johnson said – ‘words are but the signs of ideas’.
 Always having a lot of both to offer, he helps you find your most powerful stories, be they in the form of strategy (as he has done for global businesses, charities and major international political campaigns), speeches (for former Heads of Government and leading business executives), copywriting (for businesses and thought leaders) or scripts (for production companies and a former Prime Minister).
 He also organised ‘life is wonderful!’ – a week-long celebration of the three surviving men who were on trial alongside Nelson Mandela – Denis Goldberg, Ahmed Kathrada and Andrew Mlangeni – during which they were hosted by the Prime Minister, celebrated at a large-scale gala by over 700 people and awarded the Freedom of the City of London.

-Jessica is currently Chief Executive at v•inspired, the nation’s leading youth social action charity, v•inspired have been supporting young people and the VCS sector for the last decade through direct programmatic interventions, support services and digital exchange programmes that focus on volunteering, social action and the double benefit to both the volunteer and the community.
-Jessica has a strong focus on developing innovative multi-platform programmes and digital support services, including the Nesta and Cabinet Office funded Digital Connectors project, which provided support to young people via web chats using remote volunteers and a Department for Education funded crisis counselling phone service.
-Previously, Jessica was Chief Executive at Get Connected, the UK telephone helpline for under 25s, successfully leading its merger with Youth Net to create The Mix, a partner charity of TRH The Duke and Duchess of Cambridge and Prince Harry’s Heads Together campaign.
+Jessica was previously Chief Executive at v-inspired, the youth social action charity.
+Jessica has a strong focus on developing innovative multi-platform programmes and digital support services, including the Nesta and Cabinet Office funded Digital Connectors project, which provided support to young people via web chats using remote volunteers and a Department for Education-funded crisis counselling phone service.
 Jessica historically headed up Partnerships and Public Engagement at The Big Lottery Fund, developing the strategic objectives and leading the implementation of the Partnerships and Public Engagement strand of its UK Portfolio – funding such initiatives as The Big Lunch, Get Set & two multi-episode TV partnerships with both the BBC & Channel 4.
-In 2014 she won an ACEVO Judge’s Recognition Award for her people centred leadership.
-Prior to moving to the sector she worked for both News International & IPC Media leading on business development, multi-platform solutions and commercial partnership teams.
-Jessica has also recently become Trustee of Neighbourhood Watch, helping create stronger safer communities across the UK, with the Police and Home Office.
+In 2014, she won an ACEVO Judge’s Recognition Award for her people-centred leadership.
+Jessica is a trustee of Neighbourhood Watch, helping create stronger safer communities across the UK, with the Police and Home Office.